bayofpigs/bounded_queue/README.md

 iNew into the bounded queue BoundedQueue_T.
 Returns 0 on failure, 1 on success.
 3. BoundedQueue_dequeue(BoundedQueue_T, int * value): Dequeues an
-integer from the bounded queue and inserts its value int value.
+integer from the bounded queue and inserts its value into value.
 Returns 0 on failure, 1 on success.